library(dslabs)

 When an algorithm includes a tuning parameter, train

-automatically uses cross validation to decide among a few default values.
-To find out what parameter or parameters are optimized, you can read the manual 2 or study the output of:
+automatically uses a resampling method to estimate MSE and decide among a few default candidate values.
+To find out what parameter or parameters are optimized, you can read the caret manual2 or study the output of:

 modelLookup("knn")